space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 _Pulling_ in Git is just an abstraction for fetching and then automatically merging.

-Git will attempt to automatically reconsile what is being pulled and your local copy into a singular history.
+Git will attempt to automatically reconcile what is being pulled and your local copy into a singular history.
 Pulling is often simpler as you're unlikely to run into a situation that truly requires you to fetch then merge.

-We'll fetch from our `upstream` remote (the main SS14 repo) and tell it to merge into our local `master` branch automatically.
+We'll fetch from our `upstream` remote (the main SS14 repository) and tell it to merge into our local `master` branch automatically.

 ```admonish info title="TortoiseGit Directions" collapsible=true
 1. Right click on the directory that holds your repository.